 “As discussed” loosely translates to “I’m putting our conversation in writing so you can’t misinterpret what’s expected of you.”

 “Reattaching for convenience”

 A personal favourite.
 This is a polite way of saying: “I’m reattaching a file you claimed to have never received because it’s easier than having to root through my inbox to prove the exact date and time I sent it the first time around.”

 Intranet software – the better way to share information and communicate

-All joking aside, every one of these phrases shares something in common: a need for information, quickly.
-Everyone finds these email expressions annoying, yet so many of us use them.
-Surely this suggests that something needs to change to make information sharing more efficient.
+All joking aside, every one of these annoying email phrases shares something in common: a need for information, quickly.
+Everyone finds these email expressions frustrating, yet so many of us use them.
+Surely this suggests that something needs to change to make information sharing more efficient?

 Emails were never meant to be used as a communication or information sharing tool, yet the average worker spends over half their working day on emails.
 A more efficient (and much less annoying) way of communicating and sharing information is to use a tool that’s actually built to do just that – intranet software.
 Never again will you need to chase for an update, reattach files, or repeat what’s already been said, because all the information is easily accessible and traceable from your intranet.
 So, as discussed (sorry), why not try communicating via your intranet instead?